PhD student opportunity in subarctic limnology

 Dr. Roderick Melnik, Professor and Canada Research Chair in Mathematical Modelling, Wilfrid Laurier University

 Posted: April 23, 2021

-Master’s or PhD opportunities in Indigenous Environmental Stewardship
+Master's or PhD opportunities in indigenous environment stewardship

 We are recruiting two students at the master’s or PhD level for our SSHRC-funded project titled, Advancing Indigenous Environmental Stewardship.
 The project involves work with Dehcho First Nations (in the NWT) and the Cree Nation Government (in northern Québec).
 The research objective is to support Indigenous-led environmental monitoring and governance, including Indigenous Guardians programming, protected areas, climate change adaptation, traditional food systems, and youth engagement to promote transmission of Traditional Knowledge and cultural skills.
 As part of our research team, students will support the wider project goals and also engage in their own research within the scope of the project.

 The Waterloo-Laurier Graduate Program in Geography is one of the largest in Canada, providing students with a wide community of peers and mentors.